tobyhodges/fair-research-software/episodes/07-open-collaboration.md

 ## Relicensing exercise

-Q: Find the webpage of a major open source project that is relevant to your research.
+Q: Find the webpage of a major open source project that is relevant to your research or the `Spacewalks` codebase we have been working with.
 See if you can find a contributor license agreement.
 Add a link to this in the chat/etherpad/hackmd.

+Hint: try looking at Matplotlib - https://matplotlib.org which Spacewalks uses for plotting

 :::  solution